Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 1 TORONTO

-Welcome to Toronto, Ontario’s capital.
+Welcome to Ontario’s capital.
 Your Tour Director is on hand late this afternoon to answer any questions.

 Day 2 TORONTO.
 EXCURSION TO NIAGARA FALLS